-Certain reclassifications have been made to the prior year's financial statements to enhance comparability with the current year's financial statements.
+Certain reclassification have been made to the prior year's financial statements to enhance the comparability with current year's financial statements.
+Specifically, sales rebates amounting to \$730,194 in prior year, incurred by the subsidiary in Hong Kong, were reclassified from other operating expenses to revenue, to be consistent with the Group's classification.